-Boiler Room Gas Detection Gas Detector for Methane and Natural Gas Monitoring in Boiler and Mechanical Rooms
+Natural Gas and Carbon Monoxide Gas Monitoring and Detection in Boiler and Mechanical Rooms

 Experts in Boiler Room Gas Detection

 Industrial buildings and facilities commonly use natural gas for heating.
-In these facilities an undetected gas leak could present an explosive hazard resulting in loss of life, structural damage, or expensive waste of fuel.
+In these facilities an undetected gas leak or incomplete combustion could present an explosive hazard or an influx of carbon monoxide resulting in loss of life, structural damage, or expensive waste of fuel.
 Since the boiler is not frequently occupied, leaks often remain undetected.
 Continuous gas monitoring and detection system will provide early warning of a gas release and prevent potentially catastrophic events.

 Natural gas is nearly half the weight of air and rises to the ceiling or roof space of a boiler room.
 Natural gas is composed mainly of Methane – a combustible gas with a rapid expansion rate.